fgiorgia/customer-feedback-analysis/README.md

 This GitHub repository contains the files and documentation for a comprehensive analysis exploring customers' feelings about the company's products and services.

 ## Dataset
-I used a dataset collected from a project for the Introduction to Data Analytics Course 2023 for the ReDI School of Digital Integration.
+I used a dataset collected from a project for the Introduction to Data Analytics Course 2023 for the [ReDI School of Digital Integration Malmö](https://www.redi-school.org/redi-school-malmo).
 Submitted by - Giorgia Faedda.

 ## Assignment instruction
 You are working for a small startup that sells natural beauty products.
 The company recently conducted a customer feedback survey to understand how their customers feel about their products and services.
 Your task is to analyze the data collected from the survey and provide insights to the company.